- Explain the following commands: - a) db_connect

 q) ddt_update_from_db

 imports data from a database into a data table.
 It is inserted into your test script when you select the Import data from a database option in the DataDriver Wizard.
-When you run your test, this function updates the data table with data from the database.
+When you run your test, this function updates the data table with data from the database. - How do you handle unexpected events and errors? - a) WinRunner uses exception handling to detect an unexpected event when it occurs and act to recover the test run.

 Define Exception Handling